 Guess Who's Coming to Dinner?

-Our popular mystery dinner event, Guess Who’s Coming to Dinner, will be back this fall, starting on Thursday, October 2.
-Sign up to host a dinner or be a guest, and the mystery is that no one knows who they’ll be at the table with until the dinner begins!
+Our popular mystery dinner event, Guess Who’s Coming to Dinner continues into 2026!
+You can sign up to host a dinner or be a guest, and the mystery is that no one knows who they’ll be at the table with until the dinner begins!
 These dinners are a great way to get to know more people from our parish, and they’re a whole lot of fun.
-Hosts will provide an entrée and beverages; guests will bring a side dish or dessert.
+Hosts provide an entrée and beverages; guests bring a side dish or dessert.
 Our 2026 dinners will be held on Thursday, February 26, Thursday, May 7, and Thursday, July 30.
 Save the dates today!
 For more information, contact Mthr.
 Amanda.

 Gentle Yoga